soal/fennch/README.md

-# fench
+# Fennch
 Modern fetch-based axios-like HTTP client for the browser and node.js